OusStack/FE-Evaluate-a-news-article-with-Natural-Language-Processing/README.md

 ## Project Summary

-The goal of this project is to get a taste of the environments and tools that are most likely to be used in a front end role.
-The focus is to understand the role every tool and technology is playing in the overall architecture, but one shouldn’t feel the need to memorize the particular commands, config setups, or structure that we create here.
-Every company, and even every project, will have its own custom setup, but understanding the moving pieces will help to get the gist of even far more complicated projects than this one.
+The objective of this undertaking is to experience the situations and devices that are destined to be utilized in a front end job.
+The center is to comprehend the job each instrument and innovation is playing in the general engineering, yet one shouldn't want to retain the specific orders, config arrangements, or structure that we make here.
+Each organization, and even every undertaking, will have its own custom arrangement, however understanding the moving pieces will assist with getting the essence of even unquestionably more confused ventures than this one.

 Some of the concepts that are implemented:
 - Setting up Webpack